bplmaps/lmec-main-site/content/articles/showtime-in-downtown-boston.md

 <iframe width="600" height="550" src="https://atlascope.leventhalmap.org/#view:embed$base:39999059011682$overlay:39999059011526$zoom:18.81$center:-7910669.7252482,5214150.160095448$mode:swipe-x$pos:0.4757853403141361"></iframe>

+{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:7h14cx037/2506,2183,1818,1522/,1200/0/default.jpg" caption="" class="figure-right" >}}

 By panning around the map above, you can see the plethora of theaters that the BRA map focuses on revitalizing.
 Some, like the Gaiety Theatre at 659 Washington St., stood vacant in 1988.

-{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:7h14cx037/2506,2183,1818,1522/,1200/0/default.jpg" caption="" class="figure-right" >}}
+The BRA seems to have considered it "substantially altered," and therefore not "worthy of preservation."